Disaster

 marijuana at the United Nations, but also called on the UN to review the

 classification of cannabis as a dangerous drug with no medical use.
-Minister

 of Foreign Affairs Kamina Johnson-Smith told a United Nations General